February 07, 2014

 Here are some common terms you need to hold your own with any heating and cooling contractor.
 We’ll separate them into air conditioner, heat pump and furnace terms.

 A rating that measures air conditioner and heat pump cooling efficiency.
 The greater the SEER rating, the more expensive the air conditioner, but the less money you spend cooling your home.
 The minimum SEER rating for an air conditioner is 13 and the highest is 23 (and will continue to rise as technology improves).
-Here are tools that show you how much you save from different SEER ratings.

 A heat transfer liquid.
 It runs through your air conditioner indoor unit to absorb heat in your home’s air.
 This cools down the air which is then pushed throughout your home’s air ducts.